Jacobs2Jacob/Cocktail-Explorer-Frontend-Performance-UX-Demo/README.md

 Live demo hosted at https://yanivjacob.com as a frontend showcase.

 **To Execute:**
--Run npm install.
+	•	Run npm install
--Run the app with npm run dev.
+	•	Run the app with npm run dev

 **Short Brief**
-SPA, Responsive, flex and smooth UI, using React and Typescript for exploring, creating and searching cocktails in a dynamic-responsive scrolling behaviour.
+A responsive Single Page Application built with React and TypeScript, designed to explore, create, and search cocktails through a smooth, performance-focused UI.

+The application emphasizes responsive layouts, dynamic scrolling behavior, efficient rendering of large datasets, and consistent UX feedback across loading, error, and interaction states.
+The domain was intentionally kept simple to highlight frontend execution quality, performance, and usability rather than product complexity.

 **Architectural Decisions**

-**-FSD:**
+**-FSD (Feature-Sliced Design):**
-A common and scalable approach that isolates feature components from shared components (reusable across multiple features).
+A scalable and maintainable architecture that clearly separates feature-level components from shared and reusable UI elements, enabling predictable growth and long-term maintainability.

 **-Smart Routes:**
-For supporting future route based components and better scalability.
+Prepared infrastructure for future route-based feature expansion, improving scalability and separation of concerns.

 **-Virtualization:**
-Using React-Virtual lib to achieve Horizontal and Vertical virtualizations, Handling heavy items.
+Implemented using react-virtual to support both horizontal and vertical virtualization, enabling efficient rendering and interaction with heavy UI lists while minimizing unnecessary DOM work.

 **-React Hook Form:**
-For a more maintainable and performant form experience with built-in validation.
+Chosen for a maintainable and performant form experience with built-in validation, minimizing re-renders and improving user feedback during interactions.

 **-CSS Modules:**
-For scoped, maintainable styling.
+Scoped and maintainable styling approach, ensuring predictable UI behavior and avoiding global style collisions.

 **-TypeScript:**
-For strong type safety and consistency between client and server models.
+Strong type safety across the application, improving consistency, reliability, and developer experience.

 **-Error Handling:**
-ErrorBoundary for rendering faults fallbacks.
+	•	ErrorBoundary for graceful UI fallbacks on rendering failures
-Local: try/catch state
+	•	Local try/catch handling for async and state-level error management

 **-Skeletons:**
-For loading indications.
+Used as loading indicators to improve perceived performance and maintain visual continuity during async operations.

 **-Persistent Storage:**
-For handling user CRUD on client. (unsupported by api).
-**-Context-Api:**
-For handling theme contexts and other light weight non-frequent updated features.
+Client-side persistence to support user CRUD flows (API limitations acknowledged), enabling uninterrupted UX scenarios.

+**-Context API:**
+Used selectively for theme management and other low-frequency, non-performance-critical state.

 **-Vite:**
-For configuration simplicity, fast dev server and modern codebase.
+Provides fast development feedback, minimal configuration, and a modern frontend tooling setup.

-**React Patterns used in this app:**
+React Patterns used in this app:**

 **-Custom Hooks**
-**-Compounds**
+Encapsulating reusable logic and side effects to improve readability and composability.

+**-Compound Components**
+Enabling flexible, expressive component APIs while maintaining internal state cohesion.

-**-Feature and Reusable components**
+**-Feature and Reusable Components**
-**-Layout Pattern** with one parent for both child to reduce loading times on unmount and hold the shared data in parent
+Clear separation between domain-specific features and shared UI primitives.

+**-Layout Pattern**
+A shared parent layout for sibling components to reduce unnecessary unmounts, preserve shared data, and minimize loading transitions for smoother UX.